Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Related Work

-On the other hand, the \textit{data-driven methods}, which constitute the second category, that recently emerged, aim at learning to predict the quality of location estimates based on a dataset used to train a machine learning model.
+On the other hand, the \textit{data-driven methods}, which constitute the second category that recently emerged, aim at learning to predict the quality of location estimates based on a dataset used to train a machine learning model.
 The current work focuses on this second, data-driven approach.
-A surprisingly early proposal of a data-driven method of DAE determination dates back in 2007, when Dearman et al.~\cite{Dearman_exploration_2007} proposed a multiple linear regression approach.
-That work uses designer-defined features based on the RSS fingerprints to train a model which predicts the localization error of a location estimate produced by a new signal reception.
+A surprisingly early proposal of a data-driven method of DAE determination dates back to 2007, when Dearman et al.~\cite{Dearman_exploration_2007} proposed a multiple linear regression approach.
+That work uses designer-defined features based on the RSS fingerprints to train a model, which predicts the localization error (in meters) of a location estimate produced by a new signal reception.

 A pair of recent works, by Lemic et al.~\cite{Lemic_regression_based_2019} and Lemic and Famaey~\cite{ANN_Lemic_2020} has revived the data-driven approach.
-The availability of large datasets of IoT-based, LPWAN networks, such as the ones presented by Aernouts et al.~\cite{Sigfox_Dataset}, lays a proper ground for such approaches.
+The availability of large datasets of IoT-based, LPWAN networks, such as the ones presented by Aernouts et al.~\cite{Sigfox_Dataset}, oreoares the ground for such approaches.
 In 2019, Lemic et al.~\cite{Lemic_regression_based_2019} presented an extensive analysis of the performance of several well-known regression algorithms (linear regression with regularizers, kNN, SVN, Random Forests) on predicting the positioning error of location estimates.
 In a natural continuation of that work~\cite{Lemic_regression_based_2019}, Lemic and Famaey~\cite{ANN_Lemic_2020} investigated the capabilities of Neural Networks (NN) in addressing the same regression problem.
 By utilizing the LPWAN datasets of~\cite{Sigfox_Dataset}, the authors show that the NN approach outperforms kNN, which was the best performing method of~\cite{Lemic_regression_based_2019}.

-In the current work, we further analyze the data-driven based determination of Dynamic Accuracy Estimation (DAE), considering it in the context of a broader positioning system.
-In this context, we focus on points such as the repartition of the available training data between the models producing location estimates and DAE estimates, the location estimate selection based on the DAE, as well as the impact of the spatial distribution of the data to the DAE.
+In the current work, we further analyze the data-driven approach of determining the DAE, considering it in the context of a broader positioning system.
+In this context, we focus on points such as the repartition of the available training data between the models producing location estimates and DAE estimates, the location estimate selection process based on the DAE, as well as the impact of the spatial distribution of the data on the evaluation of DAE.